 Suggiture to Augstmatthorn

 This part of the trail will be a favourite for most hikers who have embarked on this adventure.
-The stretch between the two peaks begins with a steep and rocky descent (again, with some holds provided for the trickier bits) that quickly turns into a proper ridgeline.
-Although there are some narrow places, the path is quite wide and will not expose you to any sudden drops.
+The stretch between the two peaks begins with a steep and rocky descent (again, with some holds provided for the trickier bits) that quickly turns into a proper ridge line.
+Although there are some narrow places, the path is quite wide and will rarely expose you to any sudden drops.

 Once you’re past Suggiture, it’s time to look out for ibex and chamois along the steep slopes.
 Even though these trails are frequented by hikers, you have a good chance seeing these magnificent animals as they aren’t very shy.
 I would still advise you to keep a safe distance at all times and enjoy the elegance and lightness they possess when navigating the rocky terrain from afar.

 The peak of Augstmatthorn (2,137 m) is less imposing than that of Suggiture, but you’ll be rewarded with more incredible and scenic views as you reach the farthest point of this hike.
 There you’ll have plenty of space to have a break, catch your breath and fuel up before the return leg.